BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="541" height="35" alt="Ekran görüntüsü 2026-06-10 215816" src="https://github.com/user-attachments/assets/c0c79f00-46df-4d01-8fd9-49b16ad9ee65" />

+> Elastic query used to identify outbound network connections initiated by processes on the compromised host.

 The results revealed a connection originating from the compromised workstation (`10.10.155.159`) to the external IP address `165.232.170.151` over TCP port `80`.

 <img width="1168" height="101" alt="Ekran görüntüsü 2026-06-10 215900" src="https://github.com/user-attachments/assets/9e1e527b-0bd5-46db-bfab-27ae987b12df" />

+> Network connection event showing communication from the compromised host (10.10.155.159) to the external address 165.232.170.151 over TCP port 80.

 This connection was particularly suspicious because it occurred shortly after the execution of the malicious payload.
 The external destination was likely being used by the malware for command-and-control (C2) communication or to retrieve additional instructions from the attacker.